Cancer Grand Challenges

 2021 Cancer Grand Challenges

-From that shortlist of eleven teams, four funded teams were selected and will each receive approximately $25 million over five years, giving these interdisciplinary teams of scientists the flexibility and scale to innovate and carry out cutting-edge research on their Cancer Grand Challenge topic.
+From the shortlisted teams, four teams are each receiving approximately $25 million over five years to carry out their Cancer Grand Challenge topic.

 - The eDyNAmiC team seeks to understand the creation and action of extrachromosomal DNA (ecDNA), which helps tumors evolve and evade treatment.
 They are also developing new ways to target these mechanisms in cancer.
 The team is led by Paul Mischel, M.D., Stanford University.

-- The NexTGen team will work to develop engineered T-cell therapies for childhood cancer.
-They will also explore whether changing the tumor microenvironment can help make treatments more effective.
+- The NexTGen team is working to develop engineered T-cell therapies for childhood cancer.
+They are also exploring whether changing the tumor microenvironment can help make treatments more effective.
 The team is led by Catherine Bollard, M.D., Children's National Hospital, Washington, D.C.; and Martin Pule, University College London.

 Related Resources